idealparable/BibleQ/DidLazarusWriteJohn.md

 Note here that "the disciple whom he loved" is placed in parallel with "the disciple."
 That can be just normal shortening for the second reference, but it might also comment back on "the disciple" earlier who came with Peter to the courtyard, and this is almost certainly the same one here.

-Since DiLoved is, again almost certainly, the apostle John per logic from the final chapter of the gospel, this is John.
+Since DiscipleLoved is, again almost certainly, the apostle John per logic from the final chapter of the gospel, this is John.
 And so the disciple who was known to the high priest, Caiaphas, is John.

 Why?